Koi: Modern period

+Today

 The hobby of keeping koi eventually spread worldwide.
 They are sold in many pet aquarium shops, with higher-quality fish available from specialist dealers.
 Collecting koi has become a social hobby.
 Passionate hobbyists join clubs, share their knowledge and help each other with their koi.
 In particular, since the 21st century, some wealthy Chinese have imported large quantities of koi from Niigata in Japan, and the price of high-quality carp has soared.
 In 2018, one carp was bought by a Chinese collector for about $2 million, the highest price ever.
 There are also cases in which purchased carp are bred in China and sold to foreign countries, and many breeds are spreading all over the world.

 Etymology

 The words "koi" and "nishikigoi" come from the Japanese words 鯉 (carp), and 錦鯉 (brocaded carp), respectively.
 In Japanese, "koi" is a homophone for 恋, another word that means "affection" or "love", so koi are symbols of love and friendship in Japan.

 Colored ornamental carp were originally called Irokoi (色鯉) meaning colored carp, Hanakoi (花鯉) meaning floral carp, and Moyōkoi (模様鯉) meaning patterned carp.
 There are various theories as to how these words came to be disused, in favor of Nishikigoi (錦鯉), which is used today.
 One theory holds that, during World War II, the words Irokoi and Hanakoi (which can have sexual meanings) were changed to Nishikigoi because they were not suitable for the social situation of war.
 Another theory is that Nishikigoi, which was the original name for the popular Taishō Sanshoku variety, gradually became the term used for all ornamental koi.